MuriloRoque/coding_challenges/README.md

 Contributions, issues and feature requests are welcome!
 Start by:

-Forking the project.
+- Forking the project
-Cloning the project to your local machine. cd into the project directory.
+- Cloning the project to your local machine
+- `cd` into the project directory
-Run git checkout -b your-branch-name.
+- Run `git checkout -b your-branch-name`
-Make your contributions.
+- Make your contributions
-Push your branch up to your forked repository.
+- Push your branch up to your forked repository
-Open a Pull Request with a detailed description to the development branch of the original project for a review.
+- Open a Pull Request with a detailed description to the development branch of the original project for a review

 ## Show your support